PELVIC FLOOR TUTORIAL

 Absolutely.
 This tutorial is for anyone.
 It is meant for teachers and students alike.

 3. Do I need a strong background in anatomy?

 Not at all.
 The tutorial will cover kinesiology and muscle anatomy, but it is presented in a way that is easily accessible to anyone.

-3. Are the exercises presented in this tutorial only for private students or would they also work in a group class setting?
+4. Are the exercises presented only for private students or would they work in a group class setting?

 Both.
-The topics and exercises will be appropriate in group setting and one-on-one sessions.
+The topics and exercises are appropriate in groups and one-on-one sessions.

 ABOUT MOVEMENT LOGIC